 Figure 1.1.
-Estimated Yield for paddocks within the planned and continuous grazing systems for 3 different periods throughout the growing season.
+Estimated Peak Yield for paddocks within the planned and continuous grazing systems in July 2019, 2020 and 2021 growing seasons.

-Figure 1.1 showcases the differences that were defined through sampling at three different time periods throughout the growing season.
-In the spring of 2019 the spring was dry and cool.
+Figure 1.1 showcases the differences that arose through sampling at the peak period of growth under the grazing cages in each of the paddocks in each year in early July.
+In the spring of 2019, 2020 and 2021, the spring periods were all dry and cool.
 Conditions were not favorable for rapid forage development.
 Assessments were completed on a weekly basis starting at the beginning of May to determine when the grasses within the species mixtures would be ready for grazing at the targeted 3 leave stage.
-Following that determination, samples were taken from within the middle of the randomized grazing cages, prior to grazing and it was determined that the paddocks that had the 75 day rest period in the previous year were the quickest to reach the 3 leaf stage.
-Grazing began on the E paddocks in 1 acre sub-divided paddocks and were moved daily throughout the other paddocks based on readiness.
-The native planned paddocks were not at that stage at the beginning of the grazing season, but the estimated yield was also not favorable for grazing either and were grazed near the end of the first over grazing regime.
-Average yield for the planned paddocks was 738 lbs. per acre relative to 449 lbs. per acre on the continuous on the readiness sampling date.
+Following that determination, samples were taken from beside the randomized grazing cages, prior to grazing, and it was determined that the paddocks that had the 75 day rest period in the previous year were the quickest to reach the 3 leaf stage.
+Grazing began on the E paddocks in 2019 and on the F paddocks on 2020 and in the G paddocks in 2021 in 1 acre sub-divided paddocks and were moved daily throughout the other paddocks based on readiness.
+These paddocks were deliberately un-grazed the year before in order to start grazing in that paddock in the spring of 2019, 2020 and 2021 respectively.
+The native planned paddocks were not anywhere near the 3 leaf stage in May or June and the estimated yield was also not favorable for grazing either and were therefore grazed near the end of the first over grazing regime.

 Figure 1.1 also exhibits the targeted increased production over all the planned paddocks relative to the continuous paddocks.
+Over the three year period there was approximately 500 more lbs per acre on the planned paddocks.
 The response seems less desirable on the named native paddocks.
 It should be noted that these paddocks are in relatively low areas of the entire pasture and historically have been under water.
 The species composition is relatively unpalatable and the cattle spend a small amount of time in these paddocks based on yield estimates.
-The intent would be that the species composition may change over time relative to the grazing management but we have not seen significant results to date.
+The intent would be that the species composition may change over time relative to the grazing management but we have not seen significant changes to date.
 The C and D paddocks are only grazed once during the entire growing period.
-Average yield for the planned paddocks was 2590 lbs. per acre relative to 2339 lbs. per acre on the continuous on the peak yield sampling date.
+Average 2019 yield for the planned paddocks was 2590 lbs. per acre relative to 2339 lbs. per acre on the continuous and 2931 lbs per acre on the planned and 2259 lbs per acre on the continuous in 2020 on the peak yield sampling date, where the samples were taken from the middle of the randomly placed grazing cages.
+In 2021 again it was much of the same with the average peak yield at 2419 lbs. per acre and 1931 lbs. per acre for the planned and continuous paddocks respectively.
+It was noted however that the D planned paddocks were responding to increased rest and recovery and increasing yield over the 3 year trial.
+The trend lines also show an overall decrease in production partly due to the increasingly dry conditions that prevailed over the three years but it was also greater and may have been due to the mismanagement of the livestock in the continuous treatments.
+Average yield was approximately 500 lbs per acre more on the planned grazing over the three years.